galaxyproject/admin-training/sessions/05-reference-genomes/ex2-cvmfs-connection.md

 1. Have an understanding of what CVMFS is and how it works
 2. Install and configure the CVMFS client on a linux machine and mount the Galaxy reference data repository
 3. Configure your Galaxy to use these reference genomes and indices
+4. Use an ansible playbook for all of the above.

 ## Introduction